NREL/buildstock-projections-docs/docs/overview.md

 3. **Apply Building Options**: Characteristics of the sampled buildings are updated based on user inputs, as described in the next section.

 ## Building Options Specification (New Construction & Existing)[<sup>🔗</sup>](https://github.com/NREL/buildstock-projections/tree/main/buildstockprojections/stock.py)
-In each projection year, users can define a set up options that are applied to new construction and options applied to the existing set of buildings.
+In each projection year, users can define a set of options that are applied to new construction and options applied to the existing set of buildings.
 Options applied to new construction can often be thought of as future energy code and equipment standards, while options applied to the existing stock may represent technology turnover or energy efficiency and equipment upgrades.
-Both the new and existing scenarios use the same format for inputs, and may be applied to subsets of the stock by using an adoption rate or housing characteristic filters, as further described in the [Projected Building Inputs](./inputs/building_options) section.
+Both the new and existing scenarios use the same format for inputs, and may be applied to subsets of the stock by using an adoption rate or housing characteristic filters, as further described in the [Future Building Options](./inputs/building_options) section.

 ## Results Visualization and Outputs [<sup>🔗</sup>](https://github.com/NREL/buildstock-projections/tree/main/buildstockprojections/results_viz.py)
-Output files are either automatically generated or specified during project configuration, and visualization are run as a post-processing step to help users understand the projection results.
+Output files are either automatically generated or specified during project configuration, and visualizations are run as a post-processing step to help users understand the projection results.
 More information on these outputs and how to generate them can be found in the [Outputs and Vizualizations](./outputs) section.

 # Limitations
 There exists limitations in the current model to be addressed in the future: